 Managing sick or carer's leave

-- have a personal illness or injury
+- personal illness or injury

 - An employee can take an extended period of unpaid sick leave.
 The Fair Work Ombudsman has more information on long periods of sick leave and unpaid carer's leave.